 Many visitors are interested in getting a ferry to Cuba.
 It was reported in 2015 that four companies have received licenses from the U.S. government to run ferries between Florida and Cuba, but nothing has been confirmed.
 Havana Ferry Partners has been talking about being ready to go whenever, but even their website isn’t working properly.

-In the spring of 2016, Carnival became the first cruise line in 50 years to sail to Cuba with their new ship Fathom (that I actually went to Dominican Republic with).
-But the ship is now suspended.
+In the spring of 2016, Carnival became the first cruise line in 50 years to sail to Cuba with their new ship Fathom (that I actually went to the Dominican Republic with).
+But the ship is now suspended, but in the meantime, they started offering regular cruises to Cuba.
+Personally, as much as I like Carnival, I’d advise against visiting Cuba on a cruise.
+Cuba isn’t the Bahamas or any other island in the Caribbean that can be seen and understood in a day.
+It’s way more complex.

 Don’t forget about travel insurance